Deepwalker/pundler/README.md

 DONE
 ----
-- install by freezed.txt
+- install by frozen.txt
-- on update rewrite freezed.txt
+- on update rewrite frozen.txt
-- on launch check if freezed.txt is in touch with requirements.txt
+- on launch check if frozen.txt is in touch with requirements.txt
-- Search through hierarchy upward
+- search through hierarchy upward
 - tie packages to python version.
 - package scripts
 - upgrade must lookup PyPI for new version
-- In basic freeze mode if req have not freeze, then install latest package from PyPI.
-Else install freezed version.
-  In 'upgrade package' - upgrade selected package and dependencies, if needed.
-  In 'upgrade' - upgrade all packages.
+- in install mode if requirement is not frozen, then install latest package from PyPI.
+Else install frozen version. in 'upgrade package' - upgrade selected package and dependencies, if needed. in 'upgrade' - upgrade all packages.

 TODO
 ----
-- ! write cause to freezed.txt then we can check unneeded requirements without installed packages
+- ! write source of requirement (requirements.txt or other package) to frozen.txt then we can check unneeded requirements without installed packages
 - ! add vcs support
-- add environments support, aka developmment, testing Maybe generate freezed.txt only for pip and use more rich structure for itself?
+- add environments support, aka developmment, testing.
+Maybe generate frozen.txt only for pip and use more rich structure for itself?
-And put only production packages to freezed.txt, and track all, development and others in freezed.toml?
+And put only production packages to frozen.txt, and track all, development and others in frozen.toml?
 - ? tie packages only where we need this (C extensions, py2 without __pycache__ support)
 - ? bundle distlib (now using one from pip)
 - ? bundle pkg_resources (now using one from setuptools)